 The Immigration and Naturalization Service (INS) permits on-campus work for students in "F-1" status if it does not displace a U.S. resident.
-On-campus work means work performed on the school's premises.
-On-campus employment includes work performed at an off-campus location that is educationally affiliated with the school.
+On-campus work means work performed on the school's premises. campus employment includes work performed at an off-campus location that is educationally affiliated with the school.
 On-campus work under the terms of a scholarship, fellowship, or assistantship is considered part of the academic program of a student taking a full course of study and is permitted by the INS.
-In this case, there will be no notation on Form I-20 concerning the work, no Form I-688B will be issued, and social security and Medicare taxes are not withheld from pay received for it.
+In this case, there will be no notation on Form I-20 concerning the work and no Form I-688B will be issued.
+Social security and Medicare taxes are not withheld from pay for this work unless the student is considered a resident alien.

 Employment due to severe economic necessity is sometimes permitted for students in "F-1" status.
 This requires approval by a designated school official.
 Students granted permission to work due to severe economic necessity will be issued Form I-688B by INS.
-Social security and Medicare taxes are not withheld from pay for this work.
+Social security and Medicare taxes are not withheld from pay for this work unless the student is considered a resident alien.

 Students who have been in "F-1" status (except students in English language programs) for at least one academic year (or nine consecutive months) can accept employment for practical training related to the course of study upon approval of the designated school official and after authorization by the INS.
 If the training is required or for credit or is part of a work-study or cooperative education program, it can be authorized by the school with a notation on Form I-20.
 Otherwise, such training is considered optional and requires approval by the school and the issuance of Form I-688B by INS and is limited to 12 months.
 Students in "M-1" status who have completed a course of study can accept employment or practical training for up to six months and must have a Form I-688B issued by INS.
-Social security and Medicare taxes are not withheld from "F-1" or "M-1" students' pay for these services.
+Social security and Medicare taxes are not withheld from "F-1" or "M-1" students' pay for these services unless the student is considered a resident alien.